 - 1. Complete a Scholarship Application Form

 - 2. Sign an affidavit of eligibility

-- 3. Submit an essay (approximately 500 words)
+- 3. Submit an essay (approximately 500 words) on "How will earning a degree change my life?"

-The requirements above apply to all scholarship programs except for the Academic and Bachelor's Degree scholarships, which have their own application and selection criteria.
+The requirements above apply to all scholarship programs except for the Academic & Bachelor's Degree, which have their own application and selection criteria.
 To be considered for a scholarship or grant, the applicant must submit all of the required paperwork at least one week prior to the start of the prospective student's first module.
-The exceptions to this are applicants who are applying to the Academic Scholarship, Build a Better Future Scholarship, or

-Bachelor's Degree Scholarship.
+The exceptions to this are applicants who are applying to the Academic Scholarship, Build a Better Future Scholarship, or Bachelor's Degree Scholarship.
 Applicants to any of these scholarships have until the Friday prior to the start of the module to submit all the required application paperwork.